hxcyon/hxcyon.github.io/_posts/2021-03-28-An-Image-is-Worth-16x16-Words:-Transformers-For-Image-Recognition-at-Scale.md

-# An Image is Worth 16x16 Words: Transformers For Image Recognition at Scale

-## Related Works & Prerequisites for Visual Transformers
+# Related Works & Prerequisites for Visual Transformers

-### BERT (Bidirectional Encoder Representations from Transformers)
+## BERT (Bidirectional Encoder Representations from Transformers)
 [Bidirectional Encoder Representations from Transformers](https://arxiv.org/abs/1810.04805)
 Before we take a look at ViT let’s look at the classic NLP state-of-the-art: BERT, published by researchers at Google AI Language in 2018.

-#### There are three main ideas from BERT:
+### There are three main ideas from BERT:
 * bidirectional
 The order of inputs for a transformer is bidirectional which means that the sequence of inputs no not need to be processed in order unlike RNNs.
 Which means that the Transformer can process the middle or the end of the sentence first before it processes the beginning of a sentence.